LSU soccer splits opening weekend, blows out Southeastern in the second leg of doubleheader

 Wednesday Night

-Scattered thunderstorms in the evening.
-Clear skies overnight.
-Low 53F.
+Scattered thunderstorms during the evening, then becoming clear overnight.
+Low 51F.
 Winds WSW at 10 to 20 mph.
 Chance of rain 40%.

 Humidity: 52%